KayongoYongo/Django_to_do_app/README.md

 # Django_to_do_app
-A simple to do app without sign up and log in
+A simple to do app without sign up and log in.

+In its current state, the application can only perform `CREATE` operations.
+I will continue to improve it so that it can handle, `UPDATE` and `DELETE` operations.

+Additionally, the UI needs some work.

 # 1. Getting started
 To get started, type this in the command line: